-A first step was taken with the creation of the PARS, which called for the implementation of an integrated survey campaign that, by combining some of the best techniques available today in the field of geomatics with the most advanced methods of 3D metric surveying, would allow a complete study and knowledge of both the built environment and the relative territorial and landscape context of the Sepino Archaeological Park.
-The results of this initiative will have a positive impact on the institutional activities of the site, making it possible to plan and carry out more efficiently the planned restoration and conservation work, seismic vulnerability studies and excavation campaigns.
-Finally, it will be possible to activate projects for the use of the site, such as the upgrading of underground utility networks, the maintenance of the road network and green areas, and the removal of architectural barriers.
-At the end of the work, a local geodetic network will be provided, within which the relevant sub-networks will be defined in order to obtain highly detailed surveys; it is required to provide an analytical picture of the location and consistency of every artefact located in the area and an updated graphic and cartographic view of the Park.
-Finally, the PARS needs a 3D model of the state of the art, fully navigable, with metric properties, including high-resolution and colourcorrected textures, and optimised for immersive use, to provide a basis for both information and management purposes.
+Once the PARS was established, it immediately became clear that a comprehensive threedimensional survey was needed to allow for a complete study and knowledge of both the built environment and the related territorial and landscape context of the Sepino Archaeological Park.
+The availability of the survey will have a positive impact on the institutional activities of the site, allowing for more efficient planning and implementation of the planned restoration and conservation interventions, seismic vulnerability studies and excavation campaigns.
+Finally, it will be possible to activate projects for the use of the site, such as the redevelopment of the underground service networks, maintenance of roads and green areas, and the removal of architectural barriers.
+One of the needs was to materialize a local reference system, within which the subnetworks of competence will be defined, in order to obtain highly detailed surveys; this is necessary to provide an analytical framework of the location and consistency of each artifact located in the area and an updated graphic and cartographic visualization of the Park.
+The PARS then requires a state-of-the-art 3D model, fully navigable, with metric properties, including highresolution and color-corrected textures, and optimized for immersive use, to provide a basis for both information and technical-managerial purposes.

-These requirements required a prior study of process optimisation, and therefore the structuring of a workflow that would allow a large quantity of data to be collected in a relatively short time, and then managed, simplified and enjoyed, ensuring very high technical and scientific quality.
-The responsibility for surveying the park was assigned to ACAS3D Soluzioni Digitali srl, a company established as a spin-off of the University of Pisa.
-By assembling a team comprising individuals with diverse and complementary professional expertise, the company was able to address the challenges inherent in the threedimensional survey of a substantial asset in an innovative manner, thereby facilitating its evaluation.
+These needs have led to a preliminary process optimization study, and therefore the structuring of a workflow (Fig.2) that would allow collecting a large amount of data in a relatively short time, and then managing, simplifying and using them, ensuring very high technical and scientific quality.
+The responsibility for the survey of the park has been assigned to ACAS3D Soluzioni Digitali srl, a company born as a spin-off of the University of Pisa.
+PARS then formalized a research agreement with the A.S.T.R.O.
+Laboratory of the University of Pisa to promote and develop studies on the advanced use of three-dimensional models in the archaeological field.
+The same Laboratory also acted as a consultant for ACAS3D for the definition of the reference topographic network and the homogenization of the different three-dimensional survey techniques.

-3.1 The survey campaign
+2.3 The survey campaign

-In the initial stages of the survey, a topographical network was established using stainless steel benchmarks with an M10 threaded shank, 40 mm in length and marked with the name of the site (Sepino), the acronym of the Ministry of Culture (MiC) and the reference number of each individual cornerstone.
-The rationale behind their positioning was to guarantee homogeneity in their distribution across the site, with a particular focus on the areas of greatest interest.
-From July 2023 to
+In the initial stages of the survey, a topographical network was established using stainless steel benchmarks marked with the name of the site (Sepino), the acronym of the Ministry of Culture (MiC) and the reference number of each individual cornerstone.
+The rationale behind their satellite signal.
+The laser scanner survey, which began in June 2023 and completed by January 2024, was conducted with the Leica RTC360 3D laser scanner, with a resolution of 3 mm at 10 m.